 Key feature: Operates in a wide range of temperatures

 Ok, let’s say your budget doesn’t support a $900 battery, but you still want some of the long-lasting benefits of a Lithium Ion 12V battery.
-This deep-cycle lithium ion battery from Torque checks both of those boxes, coming in at just about ~$700.
+This deep-cycle lithium ion battery from Miady checks both of those boxes, coming in at just about ~$500.
 Surprisingly, you can get 350amp peak discharge (for 3 seconds), which might be perfect depending on your situation.

-You can expect around 2,000 cycles out of the Torque battery, assuming you’re discharging down to 20% consistently.
+You can expect around 2,000 cycles out of the Miady battery, assuming you’re discharging down to 20% (at the most) consistently.

 Key feature: Top-tier quality and performance